 Property Division Attorneys in Louisville

-Understanding Property Division
+Understanding Property Division Process in Kentucky

 The division of property is governed by Kentucky law KRS 403.190.
 This statute explains how property is to be divided between spouses in a divorce and sets out which factors should be considered “relevant” for property division.
 It is noted that fault in the divorce or “marital misconduct” should NOT be considered in the process of dividing property.
 Kentucky is a no fault state.